Yannickdjoa/refinance/README.md

-# refinance app
+# Refinance app

 ## Project Overview

+### Introduction

 This is a portfolio project I did as part of my full stack engineer course on Codecademy.
+The goal of the project was to showcase all previews skills and technologies learned until this point on the path (HTML / CSS, JavaScript, React, Redux, Git and Github Projects, Command line, Wireframes).
 It is a React-Redux app that allows the user to view Reddit posts from various subreddits orientated to the finance field.
 The app requires authentication with the user's Reddit account to be used, and mainly displays posts containing finance topics.

-## Project Requirements
+### Project Requirements

 - Build the application using React and Redux